macshaughnessy3/PAWS/PAWS-iOS/README.md

 # PAWS-iOS

 `PAWS-iOS` is the driving app behind the PAWS system.
-Controlling music, visulization, volume and more.
+Controlling music, visualization, volume and more.

-## Setup and Requirments
+## Setup and Requirements

 Xcode 12 or newer is required to run the PAWS application along with a device on iOS 14 and up.
 Navigate to the `PAWS/PAWS-iOS/PAWS` folder and run `pod install`.
 Now, Xcode can compile and run PAWS using a simulator.

 ## Spotify Authorization

 In order to build the app in Xcode, the Spotify developer application credentials need to be set.
 This can be done by selecting product from the menu bar on the top, then selecting Scheme -> Edit Scheme -> Test -> Arguments.
 From there, environment variables can be added by selecting the + button.
 Create two variables and name one "CLIENT_ID" and one "CLIENT_SECRET".
 Use the credentials below for the values.
-Alternitively, you can create your own [spotify developer account](https://developer.spotify.com) and use your own credentials when building the application.
+Alternatively, you can create your own [spotify developer account](https://developer.spotify.com) and use your own credentials when building the application.

 ```text
 "CLIENT_ID": "6733ea957ba14a66b7ef5ab736ca7500"